 Many websites use Social Media Day as an opportunity to compile lists of some of their favorite social media moments.
 If you have a spare 20 minutes or so it is well worth your time to find some of these lists and enjoy some of the funniest, most viral social media posts knocking around.

 World Social Day by the numbers

 3.5 billion – The number of people using social media.

 68% – The proportion of U.S. adults who use Facebook.

 3 hours – Time spent by your average person each day on social media or messaging

-500 million – People using Instagram Stories each day
+500 million – The number of people using Instagram Stories each day.

 707 – Number of followers the average Twitter user has.